 Most bio’s are like it; dry, and frankly aren’t they boring?

-Others are too clever and end up sounding self-centred, about why they’re so great and should be engaged.
+Others are too clever sounding self-centred about why they’re so great and should be engaged.
 Many are a hard sell.
 Some even come across desperate.

 The Great Bio

-The secret to a great bio lies in all good novels: interesting characters, tension, a story ending in a flourish.
+The secret to a great bio lies at the heart of all good novels: interesting characters, tension, a story ending in a flourish.
 Without a great character to love and read about, we lose interest.
 It’s been the basis of best-sellers since the dawn of writing.
-And guess what, you’re a character in you’re own life story.
+And guess what, you’re a character in you’re own story.

 Now I’m sure you’re first response to this is, “That’s no good for me, my life’s been boring”.